-Before submitting an application for an Air Corps Apprentice Aircraft Technician and placement on the training programme, applicants should ensure that they; satisfy the eligibility criteria and have read and accept the governing conditions of this Competition.
+Before submitting an application for an Air Corps Trainee Military Aircraft Systems Technician appointment and placement on the training programme, applicants should ensure that they satisfy the eligibility criteria and have read and accept the conditions governing this Competition.

 6. SELECTION PROCEDURE